cordercorder/knn-models/examples/efficient-knnlm/README.md

 ## Prune datastore
-Applying greedy merging to prune redundant records in the datastore:
+Apply greedy merging to prune redundant records in the datastore:

 ``` bash
 transformed_datastore=/path/to/transformed-datastore